hroach/GettingAndCleaningDataProject/Codebook.md

     ### rename activity and subject columns for test and training
     ### assign the variable names for test and training measurement columns
     ### extract from features measurements those matching "mean" and "std" attributes
-    ### reduce test and training measurements to variables with ìmeanî andî stdî attributes
+    ### reduce test and training measurements to variables with ‚Äúmean‚Äù and‚Äù std‚Äù attributes
     ### build the test and training tables from the activities, subject, and measurements data
     ### merge test and training tables
     ### insure no NAs in merged table